Disclosure: This post contains affiliate links. I may earn a small commission at no extra cost to you. Learn more

 8. Place the rain gauge outdoors to collect rain.

 Go outside and put the DIY rain gauge in a nice, open area.
-You want to make sure that there are no overhead obstructions such as the roof that would block the rainfall.
+You want to make sure there are no overhead obstructions, such as the roof, that could block rainfall.

-If your rain gauge has been outside for a while without rain, you may want to double-check to see whether or not the water on the bottom is still at the 0 mark.
+If your rain gauge has been outside for a while without rain, you may want to double-check whether the water at the bottom is still at the 0 mark.
 On a hot day in Arizona, water can evaporate quickly.
 Pour more water into the bottle if necessary.

 9. Record the amount of rain.